rony-mandal/CNN-GRU-Model-for-Brain-Tumor-detection/README.md

 ## 🛠️ Technologies Used

 - Python
-- NumPy, pandas
+- NumPy, Pandas
 - scikit-learn (or TensorFlow/PyTorch depending on the notebook)
-- Matplotlib / Seaborn (for visualization)
+- Matplotlib, Seaborn (for visualization)
 - Google Colab

 ## 📁 Project Structure